siruoren/gitea-sonarqube-bot/README.md

     - [x] listen on "/sq-bot review" comments
       - [x] comment PR in Gitea (/repos/{owner}/{repo}/issues/{index}/comments)
       - [x] updates status check (either failing/success)

+## Requirements

+This bot is designed to interact with [SonarQube _Developer_ edition](https://www.sonarsource.com/plans-and-pricing/) and above due to its pull request features.
+It will most likely work with public SonarCloud because it includes that feature for open source projects.

 ## Setup